Dayun123/task-app/README.md

 ## Caveats

 As I'm trying to understand the Express framework and Node.js at a very basic level, I will *NOT* have any client-side code, this project will just provide the backend for a task app.
+Because of this, some routes (login/logout especially) will perform only a portion of the tasks they would normally perform in a full app.
+For example, on successful login, I will merely be adding an auth token to the user and returning the user's profile to the client, but no redirection will take place.

-I'm also not creating a production environment, everything will be setup for development only as this project is not going to be deployed.
+I'm also not creating a production environment for this app, everything will be setup for development only as this project is not going to be deployed.

 ## Installation